qruto/.github/profile/README.md

 # About Qruto

-**Qruto** – a combination of focus, prioritization, automation, default behavior, a compromise between standardization and customization which creates a successful solution.

-We are trying to create solutions with love that you will enjoy 🥰
+**Qruto** – a combination of focusing on the target, prioritizing the importance of details, automating everything that can be automated, suitable default behavior and compromise between standardization and customization which creates a solution that you will enjoy 🥰